rvesse/airline/docs/guide/parser/index.md

 This parser requires that the list of values provided be an exact multiple of the arity of the option being set.
 So for example if option `--conf` has arity 2 it would allow `--conf foo,bar` but not `--conf foo,bar,faz`

+##### `MaybeListValueOptionParser`

+Similar to the above `ListValueOptionParser` except that it allows for whitespace separated values as well.
+So for example if option `--conf` has arity 2 it would allow `--conf foo,bar` and `--conf foo bar`

+This parser is non-greedy so when used with commands that also use [`@Arguments`](../annotations/arguments.html) or [`@DefaultOption`](../annotations/default-option.html) it will not continue parsing list values that are whitespace separated if those subsequent values could be considered as arguments/default option values.

+##### `GreedyMaybeListValueOptionParser`

+A greedy variant of the `MaybeListValueOptionParser` that will continue to parse list values until it sees another explicit option or the arguments separator.
+This could cause some values to be incorrectly interpreted so should be used with care.

 #### Value Conversion